(Genesis 37:1-40:23) Week Nine

 Parallel scriptures by the prophet Amos regarding the continual falling away of Israel from God’s Mitzvot or commandments punctuates these scriptures.
 This is the earthly struggle for humanity, not just for Israel, but all of us!
 We all need a savior to save us from our sin!
-We will in the New Millennium, flourish under the just rule and reign of the King of Kings and Lord of Lords!
+We flourish in the New Millennium, under the just rule and reign of the King of Kings and Lord of Lords!
 This is the eternal side of the Tapestry which will bring all of God’s best together, through the weaving of what has been broken, with the ONE who will bring the restoration of all things!
 Jesus the Messiah will finish The Tapestry of History…in Victory!

 BRIT CHADASHAH (New Covenant) READING: Acts 7:9-16

 “Now the Patriarchs grew jealous of Yosef and sold him into slavery in Egypt.
 But Adonai was with him; he rescued him from all his troubles and gave him favor over Egypt and over all his household.”

 The genealogical design of the line of Messiah is stitched by men and women who sinned and fell short of God’s Mitzvot or Commandments.
 There were heroes and heroines whom God worked through, in mighty ways, who elevated the Nation of Israel so that through them, all the Nations of the Earth would be blessed!

 It is because of the falling away of the chosen people of God that HIS plans and purposes have been made real for the Gentiles; who will in the end turn the head of Israel back to their true faith and community as a Nation of Priests of God.